Carina-P/Love-Pilates/README.md

 **Icons** used where provided by [Font Awesome](https://fontawesome.com/), used in **moderation** and are self explanatory.

 ### Colours
-* For body text and some titels: Charchool #373F51
+* For good contrast:
-* Some headers and titels: Raisin black #262730
+    * On lighter background: Raisin black #262730
-* For body background: White #FFFFFF
+    * On darker backgrund: White #ffffff
 * For header and footer background: Cultured #EFF1F0
 * For buttons and backgrounds that I want to stand out: Rose Madder #DF2935.
 Font on this background is White #FFFFFF for better contrast.
 * For some padding and buttons-background to accenture: Sunray #E7B76F